smaurice101/readthedocs/docs/source/tmlbuilds.rst

        is greater than 55, then set dependent variable

-       failure_prob to 1, otherwise set it to 0.
+       failure_prob to 1, otherwise set it to 0; the variable n and -n

+       indicates no upper bound, or lower bound, respectively.

        if you want less than 55, then use **classification_name =